 All photos by Jiho Yun.

 As the weather gets colder it felt like the perfect time to share this recipe again.
 This soup was a staple in my old flat.
-We would multiple the recipe 3 - 4 times and enjoy a giant pot with my gluten free Freedom Loaf during the colder months.
+We would multiply the recipe three to four times and enjoy a giant pot with my gluten-free Freedom Loaf during the colder months.
 Now that we all live separately, this soup has taken on another layer of comfort, reminding me of the communal dinners we shared.
-And there were many after living together for 6 years.
+And there were many after living together for six years.